AlexHibo/VAR_via_Tensor/README.md

 The project is organized as follows:

 * **`MAIN.ipynb`**: The main Jupyter Notebook.
-Open this to run the simulations, train the models, and visualize the results.
+Open this to run the simulations, test on real data, and visualize the results.
 * **`Report.pdf`**: The detailed project report.
 * **`Code/`**: Folder containing all the source code and helper scripts.